jorenham/Lmo/docs/distributions.md

 ## L-moments

-An overview of the untrimmed L-location, L-scale, L-skewness and L-kurtosis, of a bunch of pupular univariate probability distributions, for which they exist (in closed form).
+An overview of the untrimmed L-location, L-scale, L-skewness and L-kurtosis, of a bunch of popular univariate probability distributions, for which they exist (in closed form).